-Windows 8 offers a new runtime used by the new applications.
+Windows 8 offers a new runtime used by Windows Store apps.
+Some parts of this runtime can be used with desktop applications as well.
 You can use this runtime from Visual Basic, C#, C++, and JavaScript.
 When using the runtime with these different environments, it looks different.
 Using it from C# it looks like classes from the .NET Framework.
-Using it from JavaScript it looks like what

-JavaScript developers are used to with JavaScript libraries.
+Using it from JavaScript it looks like what JavaScript developers are used to with JavaScript libraries.
 And using it from C++, methods looks like the Standard C++ Library.
 This is done by using language projection.
-The Windows Runtime and how it looks like from C# is discussed in Chapter 31, "Windows Runtime."
+The Windows Runtime and how it looks from C# is discussed in Chapter 31, "Windows Runtime."